 The Senate kept silent.

 Emperor Kĥalɨd didn’t seem angry at their Senator for breaking the law.
-He actually looked... hopeful?
+They actually looked... hopeful?

 ‘If we did decide to risk a possible destruction of our Empire by the consequences of time travel, against the certain destruction from the hands of those damn Earthlings, what would our plan be?
 How exactly could time travel save us, Senator?’